-In March 2017, XELJANZ[®] (tofacitinib citrate) was approved in the EU at a dose of 5 mg administered BID for the treatment of adult patients with moderately to severely active RA who have who have responded inadequately to, or who are intolerant to, one or more DMARDs.
+In March 2017, XELJANZ® (tofacitinib citrate) was approved in the EU at a dose of 5 mg administered BID for the treatment of adult patients with moderately to severely active RA who have who have responded inadequately to, or who are intolerant to, one or more DMARDs.
 Tofacitinib citrate is also approved in more than 80 additional countries as of August 2017, including the United States, Canada, Australia, Switzerland, and Japan.

 Careful observation of large cohorts of patients is needed to detect any increase in risk either of malignancy or infection, possibly due to tofacitinib treatment.
 Furthermore, it is important that surveillance also examines the occurrence of other co-morbidities and mortality.
-It is possible that long-term effective disease suppression might actually reduce all-cause mortality and the risk of lymphoproliferative malignancy.
+It is possible that long-term effective disease suppression might actually reduce all-cause mortality and the risk of lymphoma.

-It therefore follows that for all new biologic and other targeted therapies there is a need for active surveillance to identify higher than expected rates of such adverse events (AEs) overall and within strata of disease severity, treatment history, and other concomitant therapy.
+It therefore follows that for all new biologic and other targeted therapies there is a need for active surveillance to identify higher than expected rates of such safety events overall and within strata of disease severity, treatment history, and other concomitant therapy.
 Long term morbidity and mortality event-tracking of these cohorts over 7 years is an appropriate method for evaluating the risk associated with these treatments.

-There is an increased risk of premature mortality, serious infection and lymphoproliferative malignancy in patients with RA and other connective tissue diseases, independent of the treatment they have received.14 Thus, the patients on newly approved therapies without a well-established record of safety are already at increased background risk of premature mortality, infection and malignancy.
-It is therefore fundamentally important to describe the occurrence of these events among patients treated with newly approved therapies and among patients who remained on "conventional" therapy or received a different targeted agent.
+There is an increased risk of premature mortality, serious infection and lymphoma in patients with RA and other connective tissue diseases, independent of the treatment they have received.
+Thus, the patients on newly approved therapies without a well-established record of safety are already at increased background risk of premature mortality, infection and malignancy.
+Additionally, following the result of the June 2021 signal evaluation procedure (EPITT 19382) to assess the increased event rates of major adverse cardiovascular events